-I am thinking that wanting to hole yourself in your house until March isn’t normal and could be the verge of something even worse, so I need to take measures to help myself and that help is going to be in the form of therapy.
+I think that wanting to hole yourself in your house until March isn’t normal and could be on the verge of something even worse, so I need to take measures to help myself and that help is going to be as therapy.

 As I write this, I have been walking 4-5 days a week.

 I have been lucky lately because it has been 40 degrees + but I have done a few walks where it was 20 degrees and I had icicles on my boobs.